 A coworking space shouldn't shave off most or all of your income.
 Greenhouse London offers competitive, affordable prices.
 It is home to many creative individuals, small businesses, and startups.
 Before committing to a payment plan, you can try out the one-day trial option.

-Price-wise, there are a few different options.
-On a monthly basis, a 20-hour per week hot desk costs £150, a permanent desk costs £275, and a shared desk costs £375.
+On a monthly basis, a 20-hour per week hot desk costs £150.
 If you opt for a permanent or shared desk, you get access to meeting rooms, event hosting, lockers, and discounts for event spaces and well-being classes — yes, there's even a place for you to practice yoga.

 Other amenities include business addresses, printing facilities, private phone booths, high-speed Internet, and bike storage.
 Greenhouse also has a media lab, where members receive access to software such as AutoCad3D and Photoshop.